Best dehumidifiers under £100 2025 – 6 tried and tested affordable solutions to combat damp in your home

 Reasons to avoid

-Ease of use This dehumidifier is super easy to operate because there is only one on/off button, although, annoyingly this is situated on the back of the unit which means it can be fiddly to access.
+Ease of use This dehumidifier is super easy to operate because there is only one on/off button.
+However, this is situated on the back of the unit, which means it can be fiddly to access.
 Two LED lights will glow green when it’s in operation and red when the water tank is full.
 A generous 1500ml tank also means you won't constantly be emptying it, whilst the automatic shut off when the tank is full is great for peace of mind.

-Noise levels This dehumidifier uses a Peltier condenser that means there's no noisy compressor to disturb you, however, that doesn't make the ProBreeze 1500ml Mini dehumidifier totally silent, there's still the noise of the fan to adjust to.
-I left it running in my bedroom overnight, and although the 40dBA noise is noticable and initially bothered me, I soon zoned it out.
-Plus, there’s no varying fan speed which means its white noise is easier to ignore.
+Noise levels This dehumidifier uses a Peltier condenser, which means there's no noisy compressor to disturb you, however, that doesn't make the ProBreeze 1500ml Mini dehumidifier totally silent, there's still the noise of the fan to adjust to.
+I left it running in my bedroom overnight, and although the 40dBA noise is noticeable and initially bothered me, I soon zoned it out.

 Energy use Using just 40W of energy to run, the ProBreeze 1500ml Mini dehumidifier is very cheap to operate.
 I kept a close eye on my smart meter whilst using it and it didn’t even register, at current energy prices costing less that 1p per hour to run.